 C1.4 create and describe patterns to illustrate relationships among whole numbers up to 50.

-Skill: Creating and Representing Number Pattern s Involving Whole Numbers Up To 50
+Skill: Creating and Representing Number Patterns Involving Whole Numbers Up To 50

-The base-10 system includes multiple patterns that help deepen understanding of number relationships.
+The base ten system includes multiple patterns that help deepen understanding of number relationships.

-Students demonstrate their understanding of the concept of pattern rule by creating and explaining number patterns, such as decompositions of numbers or sets of related operations.
+Students demonstrate their understanding of the concept of a pattern rule by creating and explaining number patterns, such as decompositions of numbers or sets of related operations.
 This is an opportunity for students to make connections related to place value, addition and subtraction, and to understand the inverse relationship between these two related operations.

 Example 1